marcomireles123/Stock-Analysis/Practice/2-2-Student-Resources/04-Evr_StarsCounter/README.md

     * Using a Pivot Table, determine if there is a relationship between Program Type and Rating using a bar chart.

 * Good luck!

+## Answer
+Sub StarCounter()

+  ' Create a variable to hold the StarCounter.
+We will repeatedly use this.
+  Dim StarCounter As Integer

+  ' BONUS: counts the number of rows lastrow = Cells(Rows.Count, 1).End(xlUp).Row

+  ' Loop through each row
+  ' BONUS: Use lastrow variable instead of 51
+  For i = 2 To lastrow

+    ' Initially set the StarCounter to be 0 for each row StarCounter = 0

+    ' While in each row, loop through each star column For j = 4 To 8

+      ' If a column contains the word "Full-Star"...
+      If (Cells(i, j).Value = "Full-Star") Then

+        ' Add 1 to the StarCounter
+        StarCounter = StarCounter + 1

+      End If

+    Next j

+    ' Once we've completed all rows, print the value in the total column Cells(i, 9).Value = StarCounter

+  Next i

+End Sub